 It’s one of the big cosmology debates: the universe is expanding, but how fast exactly?
 Two available measurements yield different results.
 Leiden physicist David Harvey adapted an independent third measurement method, using the light-warping properties of galaxies predicted by Einstein.
 He published about it in the Monthly Notices of the Royal Astronomical Society.

 We’ve known for almost a century about the expansion of the universe.
 Astronomers noted that the light from faraway galaxies has a lower wavelength than that of galaxies close by.
 The light waves seem stretched, or redshifted, which means that those far galaxies are moving away.

 This expansion rate, or Hubble constant, can be measured.
-Certain supernovas, or exploding stars, have a well-understood brightness, this makes it possible to estimate their distance from earth, and relate that distance to their redshift or speed.
-For every megaparsec of distance (a parsec is 3.3 light-years), the speed that galaxies recede from us, increases with 73 kilometers per second.
+Certain supernovas, or exploding stars, have a well-understood brightness, this makes it possible to estimate their distance from Earth, and relate that distance to their redshift or speed.
+For every megaparsec of distance (a parsec is 3.3 light-years), the speed that galaxies recede from us, increases with 73 kilometers (45 miles) per second.

-However, increasingly accurate measurements of the Cosmic Microwave Background, a remnant from light in the very early universe, yielded a different Hubble constant: about 67 kilometers per second.
+However, increasingly accurate measurements of the Cosmic Microwave Background, a remnant from light in the very early universe, yielded a different Hubble constant: about 67 kilometers (42 miles) per second.

 How can that be?
 Why the difference?
 Could this difference tell us anything new about the universe and physics?
 “This,” says Leiden physicist David Harvey, “is why a third measurement, independent from the other two, has come into view: gravitational lenses.”